The History of BAYCOM

 In 2013, BAYCOM acquired Milwaukee 2-Way in West Allis, Wisconsin to expand its service and support to new and existing customers in southeastern Wisconsin.
 In 2017, this location was re-located to an 8,400-square-foot facility in Pewaukee.

-In May of 2017, BAYCOM and CC&N, sister companies in the OwnersEdge portfolio, established a brand-aligned, regional office in Fox Crossing.
+In May of 2017, BAYCOM and CC&N, sister companies in the OwnersEdge portfolio, established a brand-aligned, regional office in the Fox Valley.
 This location replaced the individual office BAYCOM occupied in Neenah and another CC&N had in Appleton.

 Also in 2017, BAYCOM acquired Communications Service Wisconsin (CSW).
 This added 22 employees and locations in Portage with field locations in Madison and La Crosse.
 This acquisition was significant because it clearly established BAYCOM as the premier partner in Wisconsin.